llvm/llvm-iwg/discourse_migration/userguide.md

 **TODO:** The documentation says tags can be used to achieve a similar outcome.
 However they don't say how to do that.

+### What are advantages of Discours over the current mailing lists?

+* Users can post to any category, also without being subscribed.
+* Full text search on the Web UI.
+* Sending/replying via the Web UI (email is still possible).
+* View entire thred on one page.
+* Categories are a more light-weight option to structure the discussions than creating new mailing lists.
+* Single sign on with GitHub.
+* User email addresses are kept private.

 ### I have another question not covered here.
 What should I do?